RobbiDev/ImDragonsAPI/README.md

 </p>

 # 👋 About
-Created on April 24th, 2021 by [Unnecessary Libraries](https://github.com/unnecessarylibraries).
+Created on April 24th, 2021 by [RobbiDev](https://github.com/robbidev).
 ImDragonsAPI was created to give fans an all in one place for a fast, and constantly updating database of data regarding the band [Imagine Dragons](https://www.imaginedragonsmusic.com/#/).
-Instantly giving results back after perfecting the codebase.
-Say goodbye to the painstaking process of copy and pasting Wikis!
+Instantly giving results back and no longer dealing with the painstaking process of copying and pasting websites/wikis!

 # 💻 The API
 ImDragonsAPI was also designed to be a beginner friendly tool for new aspiring developers.
 A public rest API anyone can use to start gaining skills within backend development.
 Thats why we developed our database with a very simple to use structure.